MadhukaD/MadhukaD/README.md

 # 👋 Hi, I’m Madhuka Dilshan < @MadhukaD >
-## Cloud Computing Undergraduate
+## Associate DevOps Engineer
-- 👀 I’m mainly interested in DevOps and Cloud Services
+- 👀 I’m mainly interested in DevOps and Cloud Technologies
-- 🌱 I have a solid foundation about DevOps concept and related tools and technologies like Docker, Kubernetes, Terraform, Golang, Python, AWS platform, Ubuntu OS and Git.
-Also looking forward to learn Ansible, Openshift, Jenkins, Nagios, Chef, Azure, GCP and Puppet.
+- 🌱 I have a solid foundation about DevOps concept and related tools and technologies like Docker, Kubernetes, Terraform, Golang, Python, AWS, Linux and Git.
 - 📫 How to reach me madhukad01@gmail.com

 ## Connect with me: